Gate of Dawn: Our Lady of the Gate of Dawn

 In the 16th century city gates often contained religious artifacts intended to guard the city from attacks and to bless travelers.
 The Chapel in the Gate of Dawn contains an icon of The Blessed Virgin Mary, Mother of Mercy, said to have miraculous powers.
-For centuries the picture has been one of the symbols of the city and an object of veneration for Roman Catholic, Greek Catholic and Eastern Orthodox inhabitants.
+For centuries the picture has been one of the symbols of the city and an object of veneration for the Christian inhabitants of the city of all denominations.
 Thousands of votive offerings adorn the walls and many pilgrims from neighboring countries come to pray in front of the beloved painting.
 Masses are held in Lithuanian and Polish languages.